ilarik/kanki-irodsclient/README.md

 In OS X you need to download the OS X .pkg file from https://github.com/ilarik/kanki-irodsclient/releases and right-click the download to open contextual menu from which selecting open will prompt you for confirmation to install an unsigned package (as I don't have an Apple Developer ID yet).

-After the install process is finished you have the irodsclient and a full distribution of irods-icommands at /Applications/iRODS.app.
-To configure the iRODS environment you need to update your shell configuration as follows (for bash, zsh etc. Bourne-derived shells)

-    export PATH=/Applications/iRODS.app/Contents/PlugIns/irods/icommands:$PATH
-    export DYLD_LIBRARY_PATH=/Applications/iRODS.app/Contents/Frameworks:$DYLD_LIBRARY_PATH

-In your iRODS environment file at ~/.irods/irods_environment.json you need to define

-    "irods_plugins_home": "/Applications/iRODS.app/Contents/PlugIns/irods/"

-That concludes the install procedure, running `iinit` will initialize your iRODS commandline and GUI environment.

 Getting started
 ---------------